 “Why did you do that?”
 I gaped.

 “Because you needed it.”
 I needed it?
 I did not need that.
 I needed comfort.
 I needed her to feel sorry for me.
 I needed help.
 And then she said everything I really needed to hear—her words still ring through my mind these twelve years later:

 “Walter, this is not it.
 Your life is not over.
 It just changing a little bit—a slight shift to the left.
 You can get through this just like anything else.
 Remember when we found out I couldn’t have children?
 We made it through.
 Remember when the adoption fell through?
 We made it again.
 Remember when we lost everything in the tornado?
 We made it once more.
 Do you know how we made it all these years?
 We didn’t give up.
 We didn’t lose hope.
 And you won’t give up, and you won’t lose hope this time either.
 We vowed to stand by each other through everything, and yes, that sometimes means smacking you across the face when you need it.
 So, are you done?”

 In awe, I cried a little more, but this time, it wasn’t in pity or fear.
 This time, the crying was in thanks.
 For everything I had done and everything I will do, I was crying.
 That day, I vowed to never throw a personal pity party again.
 I would always look for the silver lining, and I would try to see the glass half full.
 That day, I vowed to use the power of positive thinking every single day.
 And twelve years later, I can say that it worked.

 When I was diagnosed with lung disease, there weren’t plenty of options out there, but now, I can say with ease that the ability to breathe easier is now within reach.
-The Lung Institute offers revolutionary stem cell therapy.
+The Lung Institute offers revolutionary cellular therapy.
 For more information, contact them or call at (800) 729-3065.